 And one of the techniques that the prosecution team used in opening arguments was to share emails that Conrad Black had written friends using the word calumnies.

-He had a blue-collar jury, and he was they were trying to illustrate that this guy's so high up in the clouds, he's such an erudite intellectual snob that he doesn't even speak real English.
+He had a blue-collar jury, and they were trying to illustrate that this guy's so high up in the clouds, he's such an erudite intellectual snob that he doesn't even speak real English.

-And so they used an email where he discussed calumnies, and then got irritated when somebody didn't know what it meant.
+And so they used an email where he discussed calumnies and then got irritated when somebody didn't know what it meant.

-Uh first thing I say, learn to read, write, and speak the English language to the best of your ability.
+First thing I say, learn to read, write, and speak the English language to the best of your ability.

 That alone, however you do it, that alone will convey education and intelligence.